Video Help:Sorting

 Year and month

-Date sorting does not work for columns with only the year before the month (no day).
-Adding data-sort-type=date or data-sort-type=isoDate to the column header does not help.
+to the column header does not help.
 Click each column header a couple times in the tables below to see.
-Note the column headed data-sort-type=isoDate may sort correctly in some browsers, but it is not reliable.
+Note the column headed data-sort-type=isoDate

-Year/month/day works (not Year Month), with data-sort-type=isoDate (see relevant section farther down).
+Year/month/day works (not Year Month), with data-sort-type=isoDate

 Month and year

 Date sorting does not work for columns with only the month before the year (no day).
-Adding data-sort-type=date to the column header does not help.
+Adding data-sort-type=date

 Day, month, and year